“Should I travel solo in Africa or take an overland tour?”

 There are a number of ways to travel around Africa and all have their pros and cons.
 These include backpacking around using public transport, self-driving or taking a tour – of which there are many different types to choose from.

-I guess the first thing to say is that ‘safe’ is a relative term.
+Safety is often a primary concern.
+I guess the first thing to say is that ‘safe’ is a relative term and as long as you exercise common sense when travelling in Africa, you will generally be very safe.

 Africa is a huge continent with 54 separate countries.
 As with anywhere else in the world, there are some places that are considered pretty ‘safe’ and some that aren’t, so you should always do your research before going anywhere.